 Bozeman May Classic (May 19-21): Tracy reported registration is open.

 Freedom meet (June 30-July 2): It was requested the club consider this last chance meet in Buffalo, WY.
 There was brief discussion with the considerations of coach availability and swimmer interest.
-After summer signups are complete, the summer team will be asked whether there is interest enough to send a team.
-If not, the board will help with entries and coordinating with the meet director to have coach supervised warmups.
+After summer signups are complete, the summer team will be asked whether there is interest enough to send a coach.
+If not, individual swimmers may attend, and the board will help with entries and coordinating with the meet director to have a coach from another club supervise the warmups.

 New logo: Dessa reported that Sarah Grengg-Wilson, a graphic designer, is working on new logo ideas.
 Dessa hopes to have some idea in hand for consideration by the next meeting.